 - Golf Course

 - Container Freight Station

 This service is also called “White Glove Service”.
-Here the driver WILL touch the freight and deliver to the room of choice.
-The first flight of steps is free and debris removal to the dumpster are included.
-For this service, 2 Men and Delivery signature are usually required.
+Here the driver WILL touch the freight and deliver it to the room of choice.
+The first flight of steps is free and debris removal to the dumpster is included.
+For this service, 2 Men and Delivery signatures are usually required.

 Refrigeration and Protect from Freeze